orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 both:
 * the loading of the polyfill,
 * the use of the API, and especially
-* the interface between the loading of the polyfill and use of the API. needs to be accomodated.
+* the interface between the loading of the polyfill and use of the API needs to be accommodated.

 ## Polyfill problem 2: approximation
 Many new features of a browser are very tricky to polyfill.